 It would be most useful to develop the skill to control the attention.

-- This increases the attention span, and puts you in a better position to do your job better, and therefore get a promotion.
+- This would increase your attention span and puts you in a better position to do a good job, and therefore, get a promotion.

 - You finish tasks in a shorter span of time.

 - At a lecture, you will not miss anything.

 - While driving, you will be more attentive of the road and how you are driving.